 Freshman year, I thought I could use a quesadilla maker in my small kitchen at school, but I never had any time to cook while living in a dorm.
 If you are living in an apartment or a space that has a kitchen, evaluate appliances by how often you use them.
 Appliances made to cook one type of food (i.e. quesadilla maker, popcorn maker, etc.) are probably not worth it.
 I chose to bring a blender for smoothies, drinks and soups, and in my apartment, we had a toaster oven, coffee maker and different kitchen tools.College Students: It's not about what you pack, it's what you don't pack!
-Simplify your packing list… Click To Tweet
+Simplify your packing list this fall!
+Click To Tweet

 4. Your DVD/CD/Magazine Collection

 I remember bringing my favorite movies to college sophomore year, and I never once watched them.
 Netflix is your best friend in college, even when watching with your roommates those late nights.
 Items like DVDs, CDs, boardgames, etc. take up space in your room, and you will probably be focused on other school or social activities most of your time.

 5. Ironing Board & Iron